MAiKo26/astro-spring-contact-manager/README.md

 ## Overview

 Welcome to the Contact Manager repository!
 This project is a simple CRUD application with a Spring Boot backend and an Astro Front-End for managing contacts.
+Followed this [Tutorial](https://www.youtube.com/watch?v=-LUA-LHXobE&t=5908s) to build the Spring Boot Back-End and then added some modifications of mine and the Front-End.

 ## Spring Boot Backend